rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

-Typing `quit` actually quits the game, but so will any other non-number input.
+Typing `quit` will quit the game, but as you’ll notice so will entering any
-However, this is suboptimal to say the least.
-We want the game to automatically
+other non-number input.
+This is suboptimal to say the least; we want the game
-stop when the correct number is guessed.
+to also stop when the correct number is guessed.

 ### Quitting After a Correct Guess